 \subsection{Clusterization}

-After performing the LSTM-based peak-finding algorithm, all the ionization signal peaks, including both primary and secondary ones, are detected.
-Therefore, the second algorithm, which is called clusterization algorithm, is developed to determine the number of primary ionization peaks.
+After applying the LSTM-based peak-finding algorithm, all ionization signal peaks, including both primary and secondary peaks, were detected.
+A second algorithm, termed the clusterization algorithm, was then developed to determine the number of primary ionization peaks.

-In principle, secondary ionization occurs locally with respect to the primary electrons if the primary electrons have large enough energy.
-This leads to the electrons from a single cluster being located close to each other in the waveform.
-One can exploit this property to design an algorithm to discriminate between primary and secondary electrons.
-As mentioned in Sec. \ref{sec:intro}, the traditional algorithm is developed based on the combination of adjacent peaks.
+In principle, secondary ionization occurs locally with respect to primary electrons if the primary electrons possess sufficient energy.
+This proximity causes electrons from a single cluster to appear close together in the waveform, a property that can be exploited to design algorithms for distinguishing between primary and secondary electrons.
+As mentioned in Sec. \ref{sec:intro}, traditional algorithms for this purpose rely on combining adjacent peaks.

-The GNN, which is operated on graph-structured data, can handle information with great complexity.
-The key design element of GNNs is the use of pairwise message passing, such that graph nodes iteratively update their representations by exchanging information with their neighbors~\cite{gilmer2017}.
-For cluster counting, if the timing information of peaks is set as the node feature and the edges are initially connected according to timing similarities, GNNs can effectively learn the complex timing structure of the primary and secondary electrons through message passing.
+GNNs, which operate on graph-structured data, are well-suited for handling complex information.
+The key feature of GNNs is pairwise message passing, where graph nodes iteratively update their representations by exchanging information with their neighbors~\cite{gilmer2017}.
+For cluster counting, peak timing information is set as the node feature, while edges are initially connected based on timing similarities.
+GNNs can effectively learn the complex temporal structure of primary and secondary electrons through this message-passing mechanism.